Workplace Housekeeping - Checklist for Workplace Housekeeping

 - Do not use bare hands when collecting waste.
 Wear gloves to avoid cuts and splinters.

-- Do not use kegs or boxes as chairs or ladders.
+- Do not use containers or boxes as chairs or ladders.